 Name presentations and slides as descriptively as possible.

-- Name the presentations used by the sales representative by using their name.
-Naming the presentations with the sales representatives name allows you to track how many times the presentation has been used and where it was viewed.
+- Name the presentations used by the sales representative by using their name if you want to know how each salesperson is using their presentation.

-- Name the slides so they describe what is on the page.
-When you check what pages the viewer has seen, you can quickly distinguish the pages have created the most interest among user.
+- Name the slides, so they describe what is on the page.
+When you check what pages the viewer has seen, you can quickly distinguish the pages that have created the most interest among users.

 Search the presentation you want to find